 - If your dog pulls hard on leashes, chases passing things, does not come when called, etc., do not use an extending leash.
 A dog chasing something can get to the end of the lead before you can respond.

 - It is not uncommon for locking mechanisms to fail at some point.
-This will allow a dog to get into a road, target another dog or human, trip someone, etc.
+This will allow a dog to get into a road, target another dog or human, trip someone, etc. If your dog is fast to chase things or gives chase to anything, do not use these leads.

 - The sound of the unit hitting the ground if pulled from your hand can cause a dog to panic and run.